sheldond/rails-webpack-react/README.md

+⚠️ __The code in this repo is not maintained and contains known security vulnerabilities__ ⚠️

 # Rails + Yarn + Webpack + React

 This repo contains code examples corresponding to the [Ballistiq](http://ballistiq.com) [lunch & learn with the same name](https://docs.google.com/presentation/d/1wSo9B0uMrZBa78NGMD33BY9hwy63QVfDAyXUxF6-M4M).